 Advice for the Family and Friends of people suffering with anxiety

-I was asked to write this page so as to try and help partners or friends understand more of what the person they love is going through and how much their help and support is needed at this time.
+I was asked to write this page so as to try and help partners or friends understand more of what the person they love is going through and how much their help and support is needed when suffering with anxiety.

 Let me start by saying I was one of those people that thought conditions like anxiety did not exist.
 I would see sufferers as work dodgers and hypochondriacs.
 I was as ignorant as they come on anything outside of what I understood.
 How quickly my attitude changed!